A single copy of this article may be reprinted for personal, noncommercial use only.

 Thalidomide: Research advances in cancer and other conditions

 Despite its history, thalidomide has proved effective in treating some diseases.
 Consider the benefits and risks of thalidomide to help you decide whether this drug may be right for you.By Mayo Clinic staff

-Now, decades later, thalidomide isn't used for morning sickness.
-But it has received approval from the Food and Drug Administration (FDA) to treat one skin condition and a type of cancer, and it's being investigated as a treatment for many other disorders.
+Now, decades later, thalidomide is being used to treat a skin condition and cancer.
+It's being investigated as a treatment for many other disorders.

 Thalidomide proves useful for skin lesions and multiple myeloma

-Research into potential uses for thalidomide has determined that thalidomide is an effective treatment for erythema nodosum leprosum — skin lesions caused by leprosy.
-The FDA has approved thalidomide (Thalomid) for this use.
+Research into potential uses for thalidomide has determined that thalidomide may be an effective treatment for several conditions.
+The Food and Drug Administration (FDA) has approved thalidomide (Thalomid) for treating: